arsalan-anwari/soilar-examples/README.md

-# Endnode Receiver
+# Gateway Receiver

-In this test we try to receive an 5byte data packet consisting of a 6byte header.
+In this test we will be receiving data from 8 endnodes and wait untill all of them have arrived.
+Also see `endnode-transmitter` test